Kidney cancer: Histopathologic classification

 Tumors that are considered benign include angiomyolipoma, oncocytoma, reninoma (juxtaglomerular cell tumor), and renal adenoma.

 Immunohistochemistry

 Laboratory studies

 People with suspected kidney cancer should also have their kidney function evaluated to help determine treatment options.
-Blood tests to determine kidney function include a comprehensive metabolic panel (CMP), a complete blood count (CBC).
+Blood tests to determine kidney function include a comprehensive metabolic panel (CMP) and a complete blood count (CBC).
 In addition, these tests help understand the overall health of the person, which can be affected by metastatic disease (disease that is outside of the kidney).
 For example, liver or bone involvement could result in abnormal liver enzymes, electrolyte abnormalities, or anemia.
 A urine sample should also be collected for urinalysis.

 Biopsy

 The utility of renal mass biopsy (RMB) lies in that it can confirm malignancy with reliability, can direct therapy based on diagnosis, and can provide drainage.

 Once imaging has been completed, renal mass biopsy should be considered if there is a high likelihood that the mass is hematologic, metastatic, inflammatory, or infectious.
 These types of lesions would not be managed surgically, differing from cancer originating from the kidney.
 Cancer originating outside the kidney and lymphoma are managed systemically.

 RMB can accurately diagnose malignancy, however, it cannot reliably diagnose benign disease.
 In other words, if the biopsy shows cancer, there is a 99.8% chance that kidney cancer is present (Positive Predictive Value= 99.8%).
 A negative biopsy does not rule out a diagnosis of cancer.